Most businesses are sabotaging their local Google rankings and the worst part is they don’t even realize it…

 Even when I’m home, I’ll use my mobile device rather than go turn on my computer and wait for it to load up.
 As more of your prospects turn to mobile devices, they are going to expect to see a mobile optimized website.

 Google has already started to experiment with labels in their search results to tell searchers which results have mobile friendly webpages.
-Then on April 21, 2015, Google updated their algorithm to include mobile-friendliness signals in their ranking algorithm.
+Then back in April 2015, Google updated their algorithm to include mobile-friendliness signals in their ranking algorithm.
+And more recently, Google has announced that they’re moving to mobile-first indexing, which means that your mobile website will be the primary website Google analyzes for ranking purposes.

-So if you haven’t already, you need to create a mobile optimized website in order to compete in the local search results.
+So if you haven’t already, you need to create a mobile optimized website in order to compete in the local search results in the coming months and years.

 Main Street ROI is a digital marketing agency based in New York City.